HL7/smart-app-launch/spec/index.md

 `POST` to the EHR authorization server's token URL, with content-type `application/x-www-form-urlencoded`

+EHR implementers are encouraged to consider using the [Oauth 2.0 Token Introspection Protocol](https://tools.ietf.org/html/rfc7662) to provide an introspection endpoint that clients can use to examine the validity and meaning of tokens.

 For <span class="label label-primary">public apps</span>, authentication is not
 possible (and thus not required).
 For <span class="label label-primary">confidential apps</span>, an `Authorization` header using HTTP